My donation does not stay in my local community.

 United Way doesn’t support what I believe in.

 Since each local United Way is a separate 501(c)(3) organization that is locally controlled and governed, each United Way reflects the values of that particular community.
 Sometimes a United Way in another city or state may have funded a cause or a charity that many people in our community would not support.
 They don’t need to worry that their gifts will go to that charity.
 Their gifts, like all United Way gifts, will stay in the community where they are raised.
-For example, while United Way is not a faith-based organization, in Muskingum, Perry and Morgan Counties, over a third of the money we distribute each year is invested in organizations like the Salvation Army, Eastside Community Ministry, Catholic Social Services, and Christ’s Table.
+For example, while United Way is not a faith-based organization, in Muskingum, Perry and Morgan Counties, over a third of the money we distribute each year is invested in organizations like the Salvation Army, Eastside Community Ministry, and Catholic Social Services.
 The money we distribute to these partners is given to specifically support the social service outreaches of these organizations.
 In Muskingum County, the United Way is the single largest private founder of faith-based social services.

 United Way coerces people to give.